templep/templep.github.io/index.md

 My supervisors are [Mathieu Acher](http://www.mathieuacher.com/) and [Jean-Marc JEZEQUEL](http://people.irisa.fr/Jean-Marc.Jezequel/).

-I am working on testing Computer vision algorithms with the use of Software Engineering techniques. (more in the background section)
+I am working on testing Computer vision algorithms with the use of Software Engineering techniques. (more in the PhD topic section)

 Furthermore, I am a tennis player.
 I began to play tennis at 6 until my 18.
 I stopped to focus on my studies and started again during my PhD.